National Family Law Authority

 Standards for inclusion

-Pages are included in this directory only when the underlying legal topic meets defined inclusion criteria.
+Pages are included in this network only when the underlying legal topic meets defined inclusion criteria.
 A topic qualifies when it satisfies at least one of the following conditions:

 Topics that are exclusively local (municipal ordinances without statutory backing, single-county court administrative rules) are excluded unless they reflect a broader pattern addressed at the state or federal level.
 Opinion, advocacy, and legal commentary are excluded entirely — all content describes law as codified or interpreted by named courts and agencies.

-The directory does not include attorney profiles, firm listings, or service provider recommendations.
-That exclusion is structural and permanent; the U.S. Legal System Listings page explains the distinction between reference content and professional directory functions.
+The provider network does not include attorney profiles, firm providers, or service provider recommendations.
+That exclusion is structural and permanent; the U.S. Legal System Providers page explains the distinction between reference content and professional provider network functions.

 Reference pages are reviewed against current statutory text from official state legislature websites, the U.S. Code as published by the Office of the Law Revision Counsel (USLRC), and Uniform Law Commission act text.
 When a state enacts a material statutory change — such as adopting a revised version of the UCCJEA or amending a child support guidelines formula — affected pages are flagged for revision against the official enrolled bill or codified session law.